Darkhawk: Powers and abilities

 The Raptor android body's most prolific abilities exist within a hive mind dubbed "The Datasong," a form of radio-telepathic infonet shared between all Raptors which enables vast clairvoyant and techno-psionic abilities, allowing for the absorption, processing, projection, sharing and manipulation of information and memory that is digitized then broadcast directly between their collective cyberminds as well as the mindscape of organic beings.
 Darkhawk can potentially use this function to control the minds of others as well as divine the myriad of possible future outcomes based upon differing actions.
-Powell often weaponized this function in order to drive out the normally parasitic android intelligence subverting an amulet hosts mind as the supplicant takes their place within their pod on the Tree of Shadows.
+Powell often weaponized this function to drive out the normally parasitic android intelligence subverting an amulet hosts mind as the supplicant takes their place within their pod on the Tree of Shadows.
 A special place within the Datasong acts as a memory storage space called The Perch, a place where both the android A.I. and the mind of an amulet holder pool their shared experiences and mental engrams together like a backup drive.
 Every bit of data is conjoin coded bit by bit into one another, splicing the foreign personalities together whenever they change from robot body to pilot and back.

 Darkhawk's ability to reconfigure is actually revealed to be conscious self-adaptation rather than an inborn mechanical function.
 The very first Raptor android showed a spontaneous self-adaptive polymorphous ability gleaned from viewing its surroundings.
 The avian traits and natural ferocity were gained by imprinting on the early ancestors of the Shi'ar species.
 The shape-shifting capabilities were inherited by observing the primordial Skrull race.

 In his human form, Chris Powell has no superhuman abilities, though he has taken some karate and kendo classes.